David-000001/cognitive-ux-design-auditor/README.md

 - Many rules fire across Cognitive Load, Visual Hierarchy, Consistency, Navigation Clarity, Feedback & Recovery, and Readability
 - Reasoning Trace tab shows exactly why each rule fired

-## Correct way to explain the project

-This is a **rule-based expert system prototype**, not a machine learning system.
-It does not automatically inspect screenshots.
-It audits a UI based on user-provided measurable facts and expert IF-THEN rules.

-The strongest part of the project is explainability: the system does not only say that a UI is risky; it shows the facts, rules, theory, reasoning trace, severity, and recommendation.